Amend IMM 100 / IMM 5292 / IMM 5688

 Remember, your Record of Landing or COPR is NOT an identity document and cannot be used to verify your identity or replace a passport or PR Card.

-A name different than the name you landed under
+Changing your name to a name different than the name you landed in Canada under

 IRCC policy requires the full name used in your immigration file and immigration documents must match the full name in the bar code of the passport you used to enter Canada with.
 You cannot amend your name(s) in your Record of Landing or COPR to a full name that does not match the name on the passport you used to enter Canada.